GPH0899/NFL-game-tracker/README.md

 ├── src/
 │   └── app/
 │       └── page.tsx          # Main game tracker component
-├── server.js                 # Express backend server
+├── public/                   # Static assets
 ├── package.json
 └── README.md
 ```

 ## Usage

-1. Click "Get Random Current Game" to fetch a random NFL game
+1. Click "Get Games" to fetch NFL games for a selected date
-2. The app will display:
+2. Click on a game card to view detailed modal with:
    - Game status (Live, Timeout, Halftime, Final)
    - Team names and scores
    - Current quarter and time
    - Recent plays with player information
+   - Odds and other game data
 3. The app automatically refreshes every 30 seconds

 ## Notes

 - The app filters for games that are currently in progress, recently finished, or in timeout
 - Player names and numbers are displayed when available
 - The UI is fully responsive and works on mobile devices
-- All API calls are made through the Express backend to avoid CORS issues
+- Scrollbars are styled for dark mode